 Once you are satisfied with your paper, please convert it over to PDF file format.
 If all papers in the Proceedings are PDF format, the reading of the papers will be better for all.
 The paper submission website will not allow for papers to be submitted that are not in PDF format.

+NOTE when submitting your DRAFT paper for review, please include LINE NUMBERS.

+https://support.office.com/en-us/article/add-or-remove-line-numbers-b67cd35e-422c-42eb-adc9-256ca9802e22